 One or more list elements are allowed.
-If more than one is specified, they must be separated by commas.
+In this example, if more than one is specified, they must be separated by commas.

-• Optional portions Optional portions of a statement are enclosed by square brackets.
+◆ Optional portions Optional portions of a statement are enclosed by square brackets.

 RELEASE SAVEPOINT [savepoint-name]

 These square brackets indicate that the savepoint-name is optional.
 The square brackets should not be typed.